ardhiraka/talent_fair_sample_challenge/README.md

     Submissions are void if they are in whole or part illegible, incomplete, damaged, altered, counterfeit, obtained through fraud, or late.
 Hacktiv8 reserves the right to disqualify any entrant who does not follow these Rules, including making a Submission that does not meet the Requirements.

 4. COMPETITION DATA. <br/>
-   "Competition Data" means the data or datasets available provided by Academic Team for the purpose of use in the Competition, including any prototype or executable code provided.
+   "Competition Data" means the data or datasets available provided by Academic Team and Hiring Partner for the purpose of use in the Competition, including any prototype or executable code provided.
 The Competition Data will contain private and public test sets.
 Which data belongs to which set will not be made available to participants.

    A. Data Access and Use.
 You may access and use the Competition Data for non-commercial purposes only, including for participating in the Competition, and for academic research and education.
-Hacktiv8 reserves the right to disqualify any participant who uses the Competition Data other than as permitted by the Competition Website and these Rules.
+Hacktiv8 reserves the right to disqualify any participant who uses the Competition Data other than as permitted.

    B. Data Security.
 You agree to use reasonable and suitable measures to prevent persons who have not formally agreed to these Rules from gaining access to the Competition Data.
 You agree not to transmit, duplicate, publish, redistribute or otherwise provide or make available the Competition Data to any party not participating in the Competition.
-You agree to notify HAcktiv8 immediately upon learning of any possible unauthorized transmission of or unauthorized access to the Competition Data and agree to work with HAcktiv8 to rectify any unauthorized transmission or access.
+You agree to notify Hacktiv8 immediately upon learning of any possible unauthorized transmission of or unauthorized access to the Competition Data and agree to work with Hacktiv8 to rectify any unauthorized transmission or access.

     C. External Data.
-You may use data other than the Competition Data (“External Data”) to develop and test your Submissions.
+You may use data other than the Competition Data ("External Data") to develop and test your Submissions.
 However, you will ensure the External Data is publicly available and equally accessible to use by all participants of the Competition for purposes of the competition at no cost to the other participants.
 The ability to use External Data under this Section 4.C (External Data) does not limit your other obligations under these Competition Rules.

 5. SUBMISSION CODE REQUIREMENTS. <br/>
    A. Private Code Sharing.
 Unless otherwise specifically permitted under the Competition Specific Rules above, during the Competition Period, you are not allowed to privately share source or executable code developed in connection with or based upon the Competition Data or other source or executable code relevant to the Competition ("Competition Code").
 This prohibition includes sharing Competition Code between participant.
 Any such sharing of Competition Code is a breach of these Competition Rules and may result in disqualification.